LazzyIzzi/CTandFloodTools_ImageJ_Plugins/README.md

 **_Fan_Bremsstrahlung_Scan_**: Creates a simulated polychromatic fan beam projection sinogram from the inscribed circular region of a 2D "tagged" 32-bit image with equal width and height using user defined projection geometry.
 A polychromatic x-ray source is simulated by combining projections taken at equally spaced energy steps within a user-specified range.
 At each step, the "tagged" pixel values are integers corresponding to a user supplied list of component compositions and densities.
 See the Materials.txt and Materials.csv files for examples.

-_These plugins are intended for use in testing reconstruction software and for evaluating the correction of beam-hardening and other imaging artifacts for quantitative analysis using x-ray attenuation coefficients._
+_These plugins are intended for use in testing reconstruction software and for evaluating methods for the correction of beam-hardening and other imaging artifacts for quantitative compositional analysis using measured/corrected x-ray linear attenuation coefficients._